ndim/weight-calendar-grid/README.md

     $ ./plot-wcg -o my-weight.pdf --height=1.78

-For detailed information on how to call plot-wcg, read the output of
+For detailed information on how to call `plot-wcg`, read the output of

     $ ./plot-wcg --help